amolkerkar/Embedded_activity/README.md

 # Embedded_activity

-## ACTIVITY 1 (Switching on LED only fir both person seated and button ON)
+## ACTIVITY 1 (Switching on LED only for both person seated and button ON)
 ### NOT Seated and Button ON
 ![Screenshot (9)](https://user-images.githubusercontent.com/81116875/116706349-2cdcab00-a9eb-11eb-8e75-eef6bd6344ba.png)
 ###  Seated and Button OFF